Confessions of a Former Car Salesman

 True, she looked online and knew what she wanted but if you have shopped online you know it takes a PhD to decipher the true cost of these new vehicles.
 The many different numbers make it so only seasoned car salesman know.

-I worked with salesmen who had no clue how to decipher the numbers; even seasoned guys.
+I worked with car salesmen who had no clue how to decipher the numbers; even seasoned guys.
 I am a numbers guy and it took me over a year before I figured it out.

 The truth is the auto industry makes it confusing on purpose.